hjalti/mossum/README.md

 If you are using X, you can specify the format `xlib`.
 In this case mossum displays the graph in an Xlib window, and the graph is therefore not saved to a file.

+### Filters

+It is possible to to add or remove a name from the collection of assignments using filters.
+There are four filter options, all of which take a list of names as arguments.
+The following filters are available.

+* `--filter   N1 N2 ...
+Nn`: Only show connections between the specified names.
+No other connections are shown.

+* `--filteri  N1 N2 ...
+Nn`: Only show connections including at least one of specified names.
+No other connections are shown.

+* `--filterx  N1 N2 ...
+Nn`: Do not show connections between the specified
+names.
+All other connections are shown.

+* `--filterxi N1 N2 ...
+Nn`: Do not show connections where one of the specified names is involved.
+All other connections are shown.